banypakha/ml_zoomcamp/capstone_project/README.md

 Then I saved the model in SavedModel format so that I can serve the model with TensorFlow Serving.

 The code for training the final model can be reproduced in train.py.
-You can change the HDF5 file name to the file name that is saved in your computer after training the model.
-Then you can save the model as SavedModel.
+You can change the HDF5 file name to the file name that is saved in your computer by callbacks when loading the model.
+Then the loaded model will be saved as SavedModel format.

 #  Serving the model with TensorFlow Serving, using flask as gateway, and deploying it locally via docker:
  Before we serve the model, we use :